 Posted in autumn recipes, easy, healthy, spring recipes, summer recipes, vegetarian, winter recipes

 Tagged basil, cheese, eggs, lavash, tomatoes

 These beautiful orange wild mushrooms – chanterelles (little foxes or lisichki in Russian) – are firm and full of forest flavour.
 They appear en masse in forests from early July to late September and are in big demand for the mushroom picking enthusiasts.
-One of the most popular type of mushroom in Russia, chanterelles are easy and fast to cook and the flavour is superb.
-Below is probably the most popular Russian recipe for chanterelles: sautéed chanterelles in sour cream with potatoes.
+One of the most popular wild mushrooms in Russia, chanterelles are easy and fast to cook and the flavour is superb.
+Find probably the most popular Russian recipe for chanterelles here: sautéed chanterelles in sour cream with potatoes.
 Continue reading

 Posted in autumn recipes, easy, healthy, high-fiber, low-calorie, low-fat, main course, summer recipes, vegetarian

 If you ask Russians what is their favourite fruit preserve most will probably say Vishnevoe Varenye – sour cherry preserve.
 There is something especially comforting about sour cherry preserve, reflecting the childhood memories.
 Sour cherries (mostly morello type) are widely grown and harvested in Russia and other countries of Eastern Europe.
 Too tart to eat raw for many people, sour cherries are a fantastic fruit for preserves and pies.
 Here is the recipe I use for a simple and tasty sour cherry preserve Continue reading